 Company Closure (Strike Off) in India - Process & Fees

-Company closure is a notable event which signifies the end of the operation of the business concerned.
-Even though company closure may be perceived as a failure or a challenge, the process of strike off liquidation or winding up may also indicate a new beginning that the company’s management wants to take up.
+Company closure is a notable event which signifies the end of the operation of the business concerned and marks an important stage in the company closure process.
+Even though company closure may be perceived as a failure or a challenge, the process of strike off company, liquidation or winding up may also indicate a new beginning that the company’s management wants to take up through voluntary company closure.

-It is very essential to understand the significance of the winding up of a company or strike off company because, by understanding this, all concerned parties will be able to know what has transpired in making this decision, which will help them prepare for what is next for them.
-The provisions regarding the closing down of a company and liquidation of the company are provided under the Companies Act 2013, and all these provisions need to be followed very strictly.
+It is very essential to understand the significance of the winding up of a company or company strike off because, by understanding this, all concerned parties will be able to know what has transpired in making this decision, which will help them prepare for what is next for them.
+The provisions regarding the closing down of a company, company dissolution, and liquidation are provided under the Companies Act 2013, and all these provisions need to be followed very strictly.

-The shutting down of a company can be a procedure to formally close down businesses in a company for various reasons.
-For the shutting down of a company to take place, there has to be a procedure followed for the liquidation of the company.
+The shutting down of a company can be a procedure to formally close down businesses for various reasons as part of company closure services.
+For the shutting down of a company to take place, there has to be a defined company closure process followed for the liquidation of company and company winding up.

 Company Closure Certificate [Sample]